splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

 To create a new ADFS integration in Observability Cloud:

 #.
 Log in to Splunk Observability Cloud.
 #.
-Open the :new-page:`Active Directory FS guided setup <https://login.signalfx.com/#/integrations/adfs/description>`.
+Open the :new-page:`Microsoft Entra FS guided setup <https://login.signalfx.com/#/integrations/adfs/description>`.
 Optionally, you can navigate to the guided setup on your own:

    #.
 In the left navigation menu, select :menuselection:`Data Management`.